Dictionary Home » English Grammar Rules & Usage » Capitalization » Capitalization of Seasons

 Rule 2: Seasons as Titles

 When a season is used in a title, the capitalization rule that applies to titles should be utilized.
-For example, in this sentence, “The Fall 2010 semester ends in December,” Fall 2010 would be considered a title and therefore capitalized.
+For example, movie titles like Winter's Bone and The Kings of Summer are capitalized as such.

 Exceptions to the Rules

 One obvious exception to these two rules would be if the season were being used as the first word in a sentence.
-For example, “Summer time is my favorite time of year.”
+For example, “Summer is my favorite time of year.”

 And Spring arose on the garden fair,